Creating a Verifier Spec

 );

-This typehash defines the content structure for the Verifier's quote signature.
+This typehash defines the content structure for the Verifier's pricing signature.
 The Verifier signs according to this structure during request_sign, and the contract verifies the signature according to this structure during createDeal.

 Design Considerations